Orphans of the Sky: Plot summary

-Having become convinced of the Ship's true purpose, Hugh persuades Joe-Jim to complete the mission of colonization since he notices that there is a nearby star that Joe-Jim has observed growing larger over the years.
-Intent on the mission, he returns to the lower levels of the Ship to convince others to help him, but is arrested by his former boss, Bill Ertz, and sentenced to death.
+Now convinced of the Ship's true purpose, Hugh persuades Joe-Jim to complete the mission of colonization since he notices that there is a nearby star that Joe-Jim has observed growing larger over the years.
+Intent on the mission, he returns to the lower levels of the Ship to convince others to help him, but is arrested by his former boss, the Chief Engineer Bill Ertz, and sentenced to death.
 He is viewed as either insane or a previously unrecognized mutant; he was a borderline case at birth, with a head viewed as too large.

 Hugh persuades an old friend, Alan Mahoney, to enlist Joe-Jim's gang in rescuing him.
-He shows the captured Bill and Alan the long-abandoned command center and a view of the stars.
-Convinced, Bill then enlists the captain's aide, Phineas Narby, to Hugh's crusade.
+He then shows the captured Bill and Alan the long-abandoned Control Room and its view of the stars.

-Inspired by one of Joe-Jim's favorite books, The Three Musketeers, they manufacture swords superior to the daggers that everyone else has.
-They overthrow the captain, install Narby in his place, and embark on a campaign to bring the entire Ship under their control.